raviydevops/duffle_CNAB_bundles/README.md

 # ECS fargate implementation through CDK and duffle CNAB

-Duffle CNAB bundle is used to bundle the cdk application that is using AWS ECS fargate stack
+Duffle is used to bundle the cdk application that is using AWS ECS fargate stack

 ## Getting Started

 The implementation workflow is as follows:

-### prerequsites
+### Prerequsites

 Prerequsiites for the whole application bundle
 ```